ostreedev/ostree/README.md

 Downloads
 ---------

-I'm pretty sure hacktree should be significantly better than RPM with deltarpms.
+I'm pretty sure ostree should be significantly better than RPM with deltarpms.
 Note we only download changed objects.
 If say just one translation changes, we only download that new translation!
 One problem we will have to hunt down is programs that inject